kiwicommerce/magento2-cron-scheduler/README.md

-## Magento 2 - Cron Scheduler by Kiwi Commerce
+## Magento 2 - Cron Scheduler by KiwiCommerce

 ### Overview
 - You can Easily setup cron job